Steady-state calculation & checking the sizing

 - Switch from maximum pressure loss per pipe length to maximum pump head.

-- Use Shift-click to select all entries and enter the maximum head (e.g. 0.75 bar).
+- Select all entries with Shift-click and enter the maximum head (e.g. 0.75 bar).

-After running the steady-state calculation again, the maximum pressure loss should be within the limit (e.g. 0.7 bar for a limit of 0.75 bar).
-Pump sizing now shows that the operating point lies within the pump’s operating range.
+After a renewed steady-state calculation, the maximum pressure loss should be within the specified value (e.g. 0.7 bar for a specification of 0.75 bar).
+The pump sizing now shows that the operating point lies within the pump’s operating range.

-If no pump has been assigned to a system yet, you can select an entry in pump sizing and assign the pump to the system.
-It will then be automatically applied to all identical systems as well.
+If no pump has been assigned to a plant yet, you can select an entry in the pump sizing and assign the pump to the plant.
+It is then automatically assigned to all identical plants as well.

-The project is now fully prepared for simulation in the next step.
+The project is now fully prepared to be simulated in the next step.